-A typical investor should take into consideration that the Sub-Fund portfolio has a higher volatility and that a longer time period might be required to pay out on the investment.
+A typical investor should take into consideration that the Sub-Fund portfolio has a medium to high volatility and that a medium to longer time period could be required to pay out on the investment.

-Investment in the Sub-Fund entails an above-average risk and is only appropriate for persons who can accept the possibility of major capital losses, including the risk to lose their entire investment.
-DB PWM II and the Management Company however will seek to minimise such risks by a strict risk management and an adequate spreading of the risks involved.
+Investment in the Sub-Fund might entail an above-average risk and is only appropriate for persons who can accept the possibility of major capital losses, including the risk to lose their entire investment.
+DB PWM I and the Management Company however will seek to minimise such risks by a strict risk management and an adequate spreading of the risks involved.

 The Sub-Fund is designed for investment only by those investors for whom an investment in the Sub-Fund does not represent a complete investment program, who understand the degree of risks involved and believe that the investment is suitable based upon their investment objectives and financial needs.
+The time horizon for a typical investor should be 3 to 5 years.